Dutasteride

 Dutasteride, sold under the brand name Avodart among others, is a medication primarily used to treat the symptoms of a benign prostatic hyperplasia (BPH), an enlarged prostate not associated with cancer.
+It is also used to treat pattern hair loss in men as an off-label medication and as an approved medication in South Korea, Japan, and Taiwan.
 A few months may be required before benefits occur.
-It is also used for scalp hair loss in men and as a part of hormone therapy in transgender women.
-It is usually taken by mouth.
+It is usually taken by mouth; however, topical versions exist for those with hair loss, which are designed to minimize systemic exposure by acting specifically on hair follicles.

-The most commonly reported side effects of dutasteride, although rare, include sexual dysfunction and depression.
+The most commonly reported side effects of dutasteride, although rare, include sexual dysfunction.
 In the largest available study of 6,729 men with BPH, 9% experienced erectile dysfunction (compared to 5.7% treated with a placebo), 3.3% experienced decreased sex drive (vs 1.6% of placebo), and 1.9% had enlarged breasts (vs 1% of placebo).
 Exposure during pregnancy is specifically contraindicated because antiandrogens such as dutasteride have been shown to interfere with the sexual development of male fetuses.

 Dutasteride was patented in 1993 by Glaxo Wellcome (later known as GSK after additional mergers) and was approved for medical use in 2001.
-In the United States and elsewhere, it is available as a generic medication.
+It is available as a generic medication and as such, manufactured and exported more by India than elsewhere.
 In 2023, it was the 236th most commonly prescribed medication in the US with more than 1 million prescriptions.